SmileyMan/snapPERL/README.md

      will also send the log to the screen as the script runs.
 Useful for debugging.
 Turn of off when run via a cron job.
 (Debug info sent to log if 'logLevel >= 5')

+11. Runs custom commands before and after script runs from custom-cmds file.
+See example for syntax

 #Created by Steve Miles (SmileyMan).